SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 ### Proteins Structures and Function
 * Overall structure, monomers/building blocks, functions, and examples of proteins => [[KBhBIO101Proteins]]
 * Polymerization via dehydration
-	* Take two amino acids, take
+	* Take two amino acids, take the H-O out of the alcahol, take the H out of the Amine.
+Fill the hole with the other one
+* Protein structure
+	* PRimary structure

 ## Helpful review items